ad12/DOSMA/docs/source/general/installation.rst

    The commands in this documentation are for Linux or Mac OS.
 If you work on Windows:

    - Substitute ``/`` with ``\``
-   - Use the python :ref:`terminal <terminal>` provided in the Anaconda distribution
+   - Use the `Linux bash <https://itsfoss.com/install-bash-on-windows/>`_ provided in Windows 10

 Anaconda